vihaankulkarni29/FBref-Scrapper/README.md

 ## Project Overview

-The pipeline is composed of twelve Python scripts, forming the core sequential workflow for data processing, feature integration, and prediction, with additional tools for scraping supplementary data.
+The pipeline is composed of fifteen Python scripts, forming the core sequential workflow for data processing, feature integration, and prediction, with additional tools for scraping supplementary data.

 ### The Data Pipeline